 Coughing might sometimes be uncomfortable, but it actually serves a useful purpose.
 When you cough, you bring up mucus and foreign material from your airways that can irritate your lungs.
 Coughing can also be in response to inflammation or illness.

 Even chronic coughs often have a treatable cause.
 They can result from conditions like postnasal drip or allergies.
 Only rarely are they a symptom of cancer or other potentially life threatening lung conditions.

 A chronic cough can have a big impact on your life, though.
 It can keep you awake at night and distract you from work and your social life.
 That’s why you should have your doctor check out any cough that lasts for more than a few weeks.

 The most common causes of a chronic cough are:

 - asthma, especially cough-variant asthma, which causes a cough as the main symptom

-- infections, such as pneumonia or acute bronchitis
+- bronchospasm, which can occur after lung infections, such as pneumonia

-- bronchiolitis, which is an infection of the bronchioles, the tiny air passages in the lungs
+- bronchiolitis, which is an infection and inflammation of the bronchioles, the tiny air passages in the lungs

 - heart failure

 - sarcoidosis, which consists of clusters of inflamed cells, known as granulomas, that form in the lungs and other parts of the body